 Our commitment to teaching quality and an excellent student experience is reflected through our results in national and international student satisfaction surveys.

-This degree has been designed to meet the standards required for accreditation by the Health and Care Professions Council (HCPC) and the British Dietetic Association (BDA).
+Our integrated master's course in Dietetics is approved by the Health and Care Professions Council (HCPC) and is also accredited by the British Dietetic Association (BDA).

 All professional accreditations are reviewed regularly by their professional body.